-In October 2022, the Company received a request for information from the SEC in connection with an investigation of the Company's compliance with records preservation requirements for business-related electronic communications stored on personal devices or messaging platforms that have not been approved by the Company, In 2023, the SEC proposed a potential settlement, under which the Company would pay a \$50.0 million civil monetary penalty.
+In October 2022, the Company received a request for information from the SEC in connection with an investigation of the Company's compliance with records preservation requirements for business-related electronic communications stored on personal devices or messaging platforms that have not been approved by the Company.
+In 2023, the SEC proposed a potential settlement, under which the Company would pay a \$50.0 million civil monetary penalty.
 As a result, the Company recorded \$40.0 million in other expense in the consolidated statements of income for the year ended December 31, 2023 to reflect the amount of the penalty that is not covered by the Company's captive insurance subsidiary.
-On March 22, 2024, the Company reached a settlement in principle with the SEC to resolve its civil investigation.
-The Company expects to pay the civil monetary penalty of \$50.0 million during the second half of 2024.
-The settlement in principle remains subject to approval by the SEC.
+The Company reached a settlement with the staff of the SEC to resolve its civil investigation and paid the civil monetary penalty of \$50.0 million in August 2024.

-In July 2024, a putative class action lawsuit was filed against LPL Financial in federal district court alleging certain violations of law in connection with its cash sweep programs.
-The Company intends to defend vigorously against the lawsuit.
+In July 2024, putative class action lawsuits were filed against LPL Financial in federal district court alleging certain violations of law in connection with its cash sweep programs.
+The Company intends to defend vigorously against the lawsuits.